Safework SA prosection continues.

 ‘Contractors are engaged for high-risk work.’

-Given tree 21 was deemed to be dangerous and should be removed, I would classify the tree as a high risk.
-Which employee within Cedar College failed to engage contractors to get the work done?
-The Safework SA prosecution should proceed with these person(s) being the target of the financial penalty, not the school.
+Given tree 21 should have been removed, I would classify the tree as a high risk.
+Which employee within Cedar College should have engaged contractors to get the work done?

 ‘The defendant was not in a position to deal with all of the recommendations at once.’

-A school providing education to 800 students should be able to make two phone calls to arrange tree maintenance.
-They can also afford to pay the $2,500.
-If students suggested similar reasons for not completing their homework, they would receive detention during recess, lunch and after school indefinitely!
-Cedar college expects students to take responsibility for their actions.
+A school providing education to 800 students should be able to make two phone calls to arrange tree maintenance and pay a few thousand dollars.
+Cedar College expects students to take responsibility for their actions.

-‘The defendant did not fully comprehend the risk that was posed by the tree.’
+‘The defendant did not fully comprehend the risk posed by the tree.’

-How is it possible that Cedar College could not read nor understand when they are in the business of teaching?
-What else does a dangerous tree do, other than fall down?
+How is it possible that Cedar College could not read or understand when they are in the business of teaching?

 ‘A future property development, being an extension of the car park, was intended for the area in which contained the tree.
 The then business manager of the defendant had in mind that the tree could be removed at the time as part of the extension of the car park.’

-Did Cedar College ignore the arborist’s recommendations so they could reduce their costs, as they wanted the work on the area to be performed once, rather than twice?
+Did Cedar College ignore the arborist’s recommendations to reduce costs, as they wanted the work on the area to be performed once, rather than twice?

 ‘The defendant is saddled with liability because of its careful attitude to tree safety.
 If it had not taken the step of obtaining the arborist’s report, and therefore had never received the recommendation to remove the tree, then it would have been far less likely to have faced the charge that it now does.’

 Cedar receives clear advice of the danger, the required action and the required timeframe.
-They remove the tree the day after the accident, and they state they have a ‘careful attitude to tree safety’.
-What a load of BS.
-I don’t think teachers would give credit to students for taking their homework home and not doing it.
+They only removed the tree a day after the accident, and they state they have a ‘careful attitude to tree safety’.
 I thought the tree was removed to hide evidence from the SafeWork SA prosection, students and parents.

-‘Activities were scheduled near to the tree rather than directly under the tree.’
+‘Activities were scheduled near the tree rather than directly under the tree.’

 I am thinking that Cedar could have put up a sign ‘Do not go underneath this tree.
 We’ve been asked to remove it.
 However, putting up a sign is all we can do at the moment’.